bouffalolab/bl_docs/BL616_RM/en/RST/DAC.rst

 Overview
 =====
 The DAC module is a 12-bit voltage output digital-to-analog converter that works with a DMA controller.
-The DAC has two output channels, each with a converter, and each channel can be converted independently.
+The built-in DAC module of the chip has two output channels, and each channel has an independent converter, which can perform digital-to-analog conversion independently of each other.
+In addition, the converter of this DAC can also be used as the analog output channel of AudioDAC.
 Can be used for audio playback, transmitter voltage modulation and other applications.

 Features
 =========
 - DAC modulation accuracy is 12-bits
+- The digital-to-analog converter of the DAC can be used as the analog output channel of the Audio DAC module
-- DAC input clock can be selected as 32MHz or xclk
+- DAC input clock can be selected as 32MHz, xclk or from AudioDAC module
 - Each channel has DMA function and supports 10 data transfer formats
-- DAC dual channels convert individually or simultaneously
-- Support two-channel playback DMA transfer mode
+- Support DAC dual-channel simultaneous conversion
 - The output pin of DAC is fixed as ChannelA is GPIO3, ChannelB is GPIO2
 - Supports internal and external input reference voltages